JuanSierra99/wedeliver/README.md

   npm install firebase-tools
 ```

-> Note: This will be required to set up hosting.
-Its a powerful tool provided by Google Firebase to interact with Firebase services from the command line.
+> Note: This step is necessary to set up hosting.
+The Firebase Command Line Interface (CLI) is a powerful tool provided by Google Firebase to interact with Firebase services from the command line.

 #### Google Login